MassimoMario/traffic_simulation/README.md

 The repository contains the following folders and files:
 - [`simulation.py`](simulation.py) is the main script for simulating and plotting the results
 - [`simulation_class.py`](simulation_class.py) is the script containing the simulation class definition
+- [`requirements.txt`](requirements.txt) txt file containing the required libraries to run the simulation